 You can find more information on applying for a visa and collecting your Biometric Residence Permit (BRP) on our visa page.
 To identify whether you need to apply for a visa, please visit this page on the UKBA website.

 In most cases, you'll be expected to source your own funding to cover tuition fees and living expenses.
 If you're an international applicant, you may wish to contact your local British Council Office who may have a list of scholarships available in your country.
-For more information about funding opportunities and Scholarships, please click here.
+Find out more about funding opportunities and Scholarships for research.

 For more information about how to apply, please call University Admissions on +44 (0)1382 308476 or email admissions@abertay.ac.uk.
 For any other questions about Research Degrees, please contact the GraduateSchool@abertay.ac.uk.